 Minecraft’s hunger bar goes hand-in-hand with the health bar.
 When you lose health, the game uses food out of your hunger bar to heal you.
 Then, in turn, you have to feed yourself to restore the hunger bar.
 Seems easy enough, right?
 Unfortunately, it is not as simple as it sounds.
 It gets complex when you consider that different food items impact your health differently and some can even harm it instead of replenishing the hunger bar.

-That’s where HUD mods like AppleSkin step in and show you the detailed effects of all food items in Minecraft.
+That’s where HUD mods like AppleSkin step in and show you the detailed effects of all food items in-game.
 You only have to select a food item to see how much health and hunger it will replenish.
 So, you can choose what you eat more wisely in a tricky situation.

 17. RPG HUD

-Most of the Minecraft HUD mods in our list only alter parts of the in-game overlay.
+Most of the HUD mods in our list only alter parts of the in-game overlay.
 But this mod gives the entire default HUD a completely new look and adds a bunch of new features similar to other role-playing games.
-The screen might look a bit overwhelming at first, but it offers a major advantage once you get used to it.
+The screen might look overwhelming at first, but it offers a major advantage once you get used to it.

 After installing the mod, the Hotbar at the bottom only displays the accessible inventory.
 Meanwhile, your health and hunger bars sit in the top left corner of the screen, along with the durability of your armor and tools.
 Lastly, if you look at any particular mob, the UI displays that mob’s name and health bar.
 So, you get a bunch of useful features from various Minecraft mods within a single package.